flow-ai/flowai-api-docs/source/includes/_messaging.md

 }
 ```

-Trigger events within Flow.ai by sending an event message.
+Trigger events within Flow by sending an event message.

 #### Parameters